onzfonz/comp227/src/content/0/en/part0d.md

 which allows us to have these two different versions of node.js on our computer and switch between them.

 This can be done via one of these commands.
+***Remember, all of your terminal commands should be done in git bash at this point!***

 |Windows|Mac|
 |:---|:--|
 |`winget install -e CoreyButler.NVMforWindows`|`brew install nvm`|

-After installing nvm, you can use the nvm's help to install a version (like 18.13.0 and 16.13.2, which is what I'll do).
+After installing *`nvm`*, you could use the `nvm help` to figure out the commands to install a version (like 18.13.0 and 16.13.2), and then use the later version.
-Type nvm to navigate through, and you'll notice that you need to these two commands separately.
+I'll provide the commands though here, which you'll need to execute separately.

 ```bash
 nvm install 16.13